The Beginners Booklet of Bargains: How to Haggle in China

 All bargaining has the same basic format.
 You, the tourist, show interest, the seller offers a price, you balk, he lowers it slightly.
 Usually a counter offer is put on the table, and the back and forth continues.
 Each culture has its own variants of the classic bargaining, bartering.
 But no matter where you are, learning how to haggle is important as a traveler.

-There’s a basic format of bargaining that works almost anywhere, from a colorful grocery market where are friendly man missing a tooth is attempting to sell you 4 kilos of tomatoes, to the high class store selling wooden furniture for office conference rooms.
+There’s a basic format of bargaining that works almost anywhere, from a colorful grocery market where a friendly man missing a tooth is attempting to sell you 4 kilos of tomatoes to the high class store selling wooden furniture for office conference rooms.
 Usually for common knickknacks, like scarves or rickshaw rides, the price will be bumped up to between 3 and 10 times what you should be paying.
-Here’s a few strategies you can sprinkle in to your basic bargaining.
+Here are a few strategies you can sprinkle in to your basic bargaining.
 I usually choose one from each category and use them with normal bargaining.
 If you’re bargaining for something small, one of these might be enough.

 The Walk Away

 This common and extremely effective method is pretty self-explanatory: walk away.
-There’s three situations when you should this.
+There are three situations when you should this.

 1) When you’re going for something cheap, you can use this pretty much right off the bat.
 Make one offer, and when he says no, you walk away.
 Generally they’ll come running after you, but if they don’t it’s not too big a deal.
 Did you really need that extra keychain?